DigitalMitford/DM_documentation/MitfordODD/Readme.md

-# Stages of Updating the Mitford SI-ODD and Project ODD
+# Stages of Updating the Digital Mitford Project ODD

  BEGIN with mitfordPre-Editable.odd.
 Canonicalize it to mitfordEditable.odd before beginning to edit.
 The full ODD file is mitfordODD.odd.